Paint and Restoration

 Knicks and scratches in your vehicle's paint can leave those spots vulnerable to rust.
-Leaving rust spots fixed can cause your vehicle's structural integrity to degrade and weaken, anywhere from your floor panels to your fenders.
+Leaving rust spots unfixed can cause your vehicle's structural integrity to degrade and weaken, anywhere from your floor panels to your fenders.

 The first step in the rust removal process is sandblasting.
 Sandblasting is used to remove paint, rust, or any other residues from the surface in order for the new paint to adhere correctly.

 Paint prep is the second step in the rust removal process.
 This step consists of any disessembly and the covering and taping off of the pieces that are not meant to be painted.

 After paint prep, the unit is primed for painting.
 Priming is done to ensure a high-quality paint adhesion and finish.